 Outdoor Research reincarnated their discontinued Realm Jacket in the form of the functionally improved Interstellar: a minimalist, breathable hardshell with plenty of performance-oriented features.
 I took the Interstellar into Alaska’s Wrangell and St. Elias Ranges, where weather is notoriously unpredictable and adventure almost guaranteed.
-Despite being battered by rain, wind, and even snow, the Interstellar earned a spot in my pack as my go-to shell for harsh and relentless conditions.
+Despite being battered by rain, wind, and even snow, the Interstellar earned a spot in my pack as my go-to lightweight shell for harsh conditions.
 Below I break down the Interstellar’s weather protection, breathability, weight and packability, build quality and durability, fit and sizing, and more.
 To see how it stacks up to the competition, see our articles on the best hardshell jackets and best rain jackets.

 The Interstellar’s waterproofing doesn’t end with its AscentShell.
 Aside from the impressive material, the Interstellar also features fully taped seams, YKK water-resistant zippers (with pull tabs large enough to grab with gloved, cold hands), and an elastic drawcord hem and cuffs—all of which do a superb job of sealing out moisture and wind.
-While I didn’t get the chance to test the Interstellar in more extreme or variable conditions, I wouldn’t hesitate to take it along on high-alpine mountaineering or skiing adventures.
+While I didn’t get the chance to test the Interstellar in more extreme or variable conditions, I wouldn’t hesitate to take it along on some lighter mountaineering and backcountry skiing adventures.
 Outside of letting in a little more wind from extremely strong gusts due to its air-permeable design, the jacket's protection is on par with what I would expect from a more expensive performance hardshell like the Gore-Tex-equipped Arc'teryx Beta SL Hybrid.

 We’ve mentioned this before, but it’s hard to discuss waterproofness without also addressing breathability.
 The two are often at odds—while a plastic bag might keep you dry, it would also turn clammy and damp quickly once you start moving.
 For a shell to breathe, the air outside has to be colder and drier than the air inside.
 Put another way, you have to start sweating—making the inside of the jacket humid and warm—for moisture to permeate the membrane and start evaporating.
 While we all dream of a jacket that wicks away moisture before we even start to feel sweaty, that’s asking a lot of a material.
 Gore-Tex shines in this arena, but does OR’s AscentShell material stack up?